 Ever thought about how Amazon seems to know exactly which product is right for you?
 Or do you remember that one time when Netflix recommended a show that turned out to be right up your alley?
 That’s precisely the work of an algorithm: based on your previous interactions with the service, it’s able to predict what the user would be most interested in.

 It’s not exactly breaking news that personalisation is the key to success when it comes to gaining and retaining customers.
-Customer analytics is focused on gaining data-driven insights about a specific group of clients and enables the company to target the message exactly to the userbase’s needs.
+Customer analytics is focused on gaining data-driven insights about a specific group of clients and enables the enterprise software development company to target the message exactly to the userbase’s needs.

 It combines two ML-powered solutions: predictive analytics and customer segmentation in order to get as much detailed, relevant information as possible.